Long-Term Care Insurance Colorado: Costs & Companies Reviewed

 In 2025, the average for 3 years of long-term care expenses in Colorado is $357,969, or about $119,323 per year.
 By 2045, that figure is projected to rise to $784,356, or $261,452 per year.3

-These national statistics become more meaningful when you see actual costs in your area.
+These national statistics are more meaningful when compared to actual costs in your area.
 Colorado’s long-term care expenses vary significantly by region, making it important to understand what you might face locally.

 Understanding Long-Term Care Costs in Colorado